Imagine you could take a pill that allowed you to go from using 10% of your brain to 100%.

 In Lucy, CHP4 caused the main character to eventually become omnipotent.

-These are some pretty strange and serious side effects to expect from a medication.
+These are some pretty strange and serious side effects to expect from the medication.

 Here in the real world, the side effects are much tamer.

-Modafinil can produce a number of side effects, however, the vast majority of them are not serious.
+Modafinil can produce some side effects.
+However, the vast majority of them aren’t severe.